andrlime/conkeldurr/README.md

 env "AWS_SECRET_KEY"
 env "AWS_S3_BUCKET"
 env "AWS_BUCKET_PATH"
-env "TARGET_VARIABLE_NAME" "ENV_VARIABLE_NAME"
+env "ENV_VARIABLE_NAME" "TARGET_VARIABLE_NAME"
 ```
 If there is one string, then it writes the value to that string for later reference.
-If there are two strings, then it behaves as `env dest src`.
+If there are two strings, then it behaves as `env src dest`.
 The AWS config keys are hard coded as
 ```
 env "AWS_IAM_IDENTITY"
 env "AWS_SECRET_KEY"